juanmb/ArduinoDomeController/README.md

  ![](images/keyboard.png)

-For more details, read the definitions in `DomeShutter.ino`.
+For more details, read the definitions in [DomeShutter.ino](DomeController/DomeShutter.ino).